top of page

 Awards

-The 2023 The Belmont University Curb Music Industry Award for Country Music Book of the Year honorees are:
+The 2025 The Belmont University Curb Music Industry Award for Country Music Book of the Year honoree is: Cold War Country: How Nashville's Music Row and the Pentagon Created the Sound of American Patriotism

-Nominations must be received by Saturday 1 April 2023 and include the nominee’s name, email contact information, and a link to the work for which the nomination is made.
+Nominations must be received by 30 March 2026 and include the nominee’s name, email contact information, and a link to the work for which the nomination is made.
 Writers of any employment status may be nominated.
 Self- nominations are welcome.
-Stories published in Rolling Stone and stories written by Rolling Stone Staffers are ineligible.

 Please send nominations to James E. Akenson at jakenson@tntech.edu.